mariolazzari/func-js/README.md

 A first-class function is a function that is *treated like any other value* in a programming language.

 This means it can be:

 - Assigned to a variable
 - Passed as an argument to another function
 - Returned from another function

+### Closures

+A *closure* in JavaScript is a function that remembers the variables from its lexical scope even when the function is executed outside that scope.
+This allows functions to maintain access to their parent scope variables even after the parent function has finished execution.